 Misra Yantra: This instrument is used to determine the shortest and the longest day of the year.
 This instrument can predict the exact noontime in many locations.

-Other top instruments are Ram Yantra, Niyati Chakra, Kapali Yantra, Digansh Yantra, Palbha Yantra, Nadivalaya Yantra and others.
+Other top instruments are Ram Yantra, Niyati Chakra, Kapali Yantra, Digansh Yantra, Palbha Yantra, Nadivalaya Yantra, and others.

 Timings: